jlessard93/coventry-softball/README.md

 If you want to push changes to remote using firebase hosting, follow [this link](https://scotch.io/tutorials/deploying-an-angular-cli-app-to-production-with-firebase).

 If you want a video of the instructions you can also [view this](https://www.youtube.com/watch?time_continue=22&v=aICeVhu2mAE).

+## Compodoc

+Compodoc is a simple way of viewing clean documentation of this project.
+To generate the documentation, run `npm run compodoc`.
+That will generate all the docs which you can view by running `compodoc -s`.
+More information can be [found here](https://compodoc.app/guides/getting-started.html).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.